kubernetes/website/CONTRIBUTING.md

 # Contributing to Kubernetes Documentation

-**First off, thanks for taking the time to contribute!**
+**First of all, thanks for taking the time to contribute!**

 The following is a set of guidelines for contributing to Kubernetes documentation, hosted at [Kubernetes.io](http://kubernetes.io/).
 These are just guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.

 ## Before you get started